 Afghanistan's communities are ethnically and culturally diverse, and generally less urbanized.
 As a result of long-running conflict and political turmoil, Afghanistan's population is among the world's most deprived, with a national poverty rate exceeding 50% in 2017, and the population also faces very significant issues with undernourishment (Table 1).
-Afghanistan has high unemployment and relies heavily on the agricultural sector, which constituted around 44% of employment in 2017, yet only 23% of gross domestic product (GDP).
+Afghanistan has high unemployment and relies heavily on the agricultural sector, which constituted around 42.5% of employment in 2019 and 25.8% of gross domestic product (GDP).